Culi010/HHZ-DBE22-Group11/README.md

-# HHZ-DBE-22-Group11 - Chatroom Programm for DBE Group 11 at HHZ
+# HHZ-DBE-22-Group11 - Chatroom Programm for DBE at HHZ
-Project ID11: Karina Enes, Bryan Yankson, Resul Sejdini, Tobias Wiesner
+Project